FujitsuEnablingSoftwareTechnologyGmbH/cmm-documentation/cmm2.0.13_system_operators_guide/6-log-management.md

   time filter.

 Queries can be saved and re-used.
 They can also be shared with other users.
-For this purpose, use the options located to the right of the search box along the top of the log management
+For this purpose, use the options provided above the search box:
-window:

-- To save a query, use **Save Search**.
+- To save a query, use **Save**.
 Saving a query means saving both the query syntax and the current index pattern.

-- To load a query, use **Load Saved Search**.
+- To load a query, use **Open**.
 A saved query can be loaded and used by any OpenStack or Monitoring Service operator.

-- To share a query with other users, use **Share Search**.
+- To share a query with other users, use **Share**.
 The option displays a direct link to the query that you can forward.
 As a prerequisite for using a direct link, a user must have CMM access.